 UCSD Trauma Surgeon Urges Prevention First

-Furthermore, not a lot of med students want to go into trauma care these days.
+In addition, relatively few medical students want to go into trauma care these days.
 A lot of other specialties pay better.
-And being a trauma doctor is a life of working long late hours, and spending much of your off time being on call for emergencies.
+And being a trauma doctor means working long hours, and spending much of your time being on call for emergencies.

 To view PDF documents, Download Acrobat Reader.